 - Flexibility: If at any second you change your mind while building your setup, you can always sell the hardware and get a minimum of 90% of your investment back risk-free.

 - The barrier to entry: You can get started with less than $50 using our free script, and only scale when you’re ready to do so.
 This is less than what a single 4G proxy costs to buy.
-You can download our free eBook here: https://proxidize.com/#free
+You can use Proxidize free by following the guide in the Proxidize docs at https://proxidize.com/docs

 - It’s so easy to make your own 4G mobile proxies with Proxidize!
 We worked so hard to make Proxidize very easy to install and use.
 You can have the hardware plugged together and Proxidize installed in less than 5 minutes.
 Even better is that you can buy the hardware directly from us and get Proxidize pre-installed.
 With Proxidize, you do not need any technical skills whatsoever.